TongCHEN779/TongCHEN779.github.io/_publications/2023-01-Robustness.md

 pubtype: thesis
 ---

-This paper is about the number 3.
-The number 4 is left for future work.
+This is the PhD thesis of Tong Chen, summarizing the polynomial optimization frameworks for various deep learning task.
 [[link](http://thesesups.ups-tlse.fr/5493/1/2022TOU30190.pdf)]